|n/a (system partition)

 Stop and run

 You can stop and start the USB Copy service from the Package Center.
 Look it up among the installed packages.
-Select it and when Package Center opens its page, change its status with the arrow next to the Open button.
+Please select it and when Package Center opens its page, change its status with the arrow next to the Open button.

 Uninstall and removal

-Before you uninstall USB Copy make sure that it is not included in any backup task of Hyper Backup.
+Before you uninstall USB Copy, ensure it is not included in any backup task of Hyper Backup.
 Remove USB Copy from that task to prevent errors during backup.
 You can uninstall USB Copy via Package Center.

-USB Copy is not available on virtual DSM because the USB port is not virtualized.
+USB Copy is unavailable on virtual DSM because the USB port is not virtualized.

 Thanks for reading